centrica-engineering/nucleus-docs/docs/principles/README.md

 Use principles...

-* In ideation to provide constructive constraints
+* In ideation to provide constructive constraints.
-* In user research and testing to learn how these principles might best be met
+* In user research and testing to learn how these principles might best be met.
-* During design and sprint reviews as shared evaluation criteria
+* During design and sprint reviews as shared evaluation criteria.
-* As metrics to provide cross-team, cross-journey data
+* As metrics to provide cross-team, cross-journey data.
-* In analytics to track changes over time
+* In analytics to track changes over time.

 ## Which set of principles should we follow?